 Note: As per MOHLTC (March 2002), Policy on Cardio-Pulmonary Resuscitation (CPR) and Do Not Resuscitate (DNR) Orders in Long-Term Care Facilities: "Many deaths in longterm care facilities are a result of either terminal illness or chronic, multi-system medical problems.
 The initiation of CPR in these cases has little if any benefit and may in fact increase pain and suffering and prolong the dying process."

-Do Not Resuscitate (DNR): Written medical order, best decided in collaboration with the resident and family that indicates that a resident should not be administered CPR in the event of a cardio-pulmonary arrest.
+No Cardiopulmonary Resuscitation (No CPR): a written medical order, best decided in collaboration with the resident and family that indicates that a resident should not be administered CPR in the event of a cardio-pulmonary arrest.